Aros-Technology-Studio/AST-Aros-Financial-Paradigm/08_fee_distribution/emission_layer_api_interface.md

 ## Overview

-This module defines the API interface through which internal and external components can interact with the Emission Layer.
+This module defines the API interface through which internal and external components can interact with the Fee Distribution Layer.
 The API supports transaction-based emission queries, epoch summaries, validator audit calls, and integration with governance or observer modules.

 It provides read/write endpoints for validators and governance nodes, and read-only endpoints for external monitors or API clients.